Kairotic/liveloom/paper/paper.md

 | zipOr a b    | Combines two lists, resulting in up when one or both lists has an up   |
 | zipXOr a b   | Combines two lists, resulting in up when only one lists have an up     |

-The result is a language interface that produces surprisingly complex results from simple elements.
+Table: The values, functions and operators available in the Live Loom code interface.

 # Working at the Live Loom

-Figure \ref{caroline-draft} shows the live loom software interface next to the woven outcome.
+Figure \ref{caroline-draft} shows the Live Loom software interface next to the woven outcome.
 This starkly shows the perceptual gap between code, draft and weave, with little visual correspondance despite the structures of the draft being a logical outcome from the